tanghq33/nodify-workflow/docs/documentation.md

 - Cleanup ensures both endpoints are properly updated

 #### 2. Circular Reference Detection
-- Implemented using depth-first search
+- Implemented in the `Graph` class using depth-first search.
-- Prevents creation of cycles when needed
+- Prevents creation of connections that would form a cycle (`Graph.TryAddConnection`).
-- Supports cycle detection for validation
+- Supports full graph cycle detection for validation (`Graph.TryValidate`).

 ### Thread Safety Considerations